Sidharth-Sivaprasad/Job-Recommendation-System/Job recommendation system/README.md

 # Job Recommendation system using SBERT

-This project contains the Job recommendation model created by using SBERT, FAISS and Personalized PageRank.
-Code is present in multiple_recommend.py file.
+This project builds a job recommendation system that uses SBERT to understand job descriptions and user preferences, Annoy to quickly find the most relevant jobs, and Personalized PageRank to re-rank the results based on their overall relevance and similarity.

+DataSet Used :-
+https://www.kaggle.com/datasets/arshkon/linkedin-job-postings

+Executable :-
 python3 multiple_recommend.py

-The dataset is too big a file to download.
-You can find it here: https://www.kaggle.com/datasets/arshkon/linkedin-job-postings